 Regular monitoring by FSANZ of residues in ready-to-eat foods shows that residue levels are generally very low and do not pose any health concerns to consumers.
 Regular monitoring of residues in raw agricultural commodities is undertaken by other government agencies for compliance purposes.
 This monitoring shows that MRLs are very rarely exceeded.
 If an exceedance is found, it is reported to the relevant enforcement agency.

 What is a herbicide metabolite?
-When crops are sprayed, the herbicide is typically broken down within the plant to other substances, known as metabolites.
+When crops are sprayed, the herbicide is typically broken down within the plant to other substances – these are known as herbicide metabolites.

 What is a herbicide residue?
-When crops are sprayed with herbicide, a small amount of the herbicide or its metabolites might be left on the plant at the time of harvest – these are known as herbicide residues.
+When crops are sprayed, a small amount of the herbicide or its metabolites might be left on the plant at the time of harvest – these are known as herbicide residues.